PrzemyslawOzga/grantbot-ai/README.md

 ```

 ### Application support
-Once the server is running, the backend API is available at: http://127.0.0.1:8000 .
+Once the server is running, the backend API is available at: http://127.0.0.1:8000 (for
+setup by terminal) or http://localhost:8000/ (for setup by docker).
+You can interact
-You can interact with the API directly through HTTP requests, or explore the
+with the API directly through HTTP requests, or explore the  automatically generated
-automatically generated interactive documentation provided by FastAPI at: http://127.0.0.1:8000/docs .
+interactive documentation provided by FastAPI at: http://127.0.0.1:8000/docs (for setup
+by terminal) or http://localhost:8000/docs (for setup by docker).